isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    This command is useful in specific cases.
-By default, having more than one host reservation for the same IP address in a given subnet is not allowed, as explained in the
+By default, having more than one host reservation for the same IP address in a given subnet is not allowed, as explained in
    :ref:`Multiple Reservations for the Same IPv4 <multiple-reservations-same-ip4>`
-   or in the
+   or
    :ref:`Multiple Reservations for the Same IPv6 <multiple-reservations-same-ip6>`.
    That's why this command comes in handy when the ``ip-reservations-unique`` boolean parameter is set to ``false``.
-   Other use case of this command is having overlapping subnets and having the same IP address reservation (but with different identifier) in different subnets.
+   Another use case of this command is having overlapping subnets with the same IP address reservations (but with different identifiers) in different subnets.

 .. isccmd:: reservation-get-by-hostname